 This is known as being separated under the one roof and in the time of COVID-19 a very likely reality for many people going through a separation.

 In order to file for divorce, you and your partner must have been separated for at least 12 months.
-You may be separated by living in the same house for a few days, weeks or even years after the date of separation.
+You may be Separated but living in the same house for a few days, weeks or even years after the date of separation.

 This information must be contained in an affidavit, which is a written and signed statement affirmed as the truth.
 In the affidavit you must prove that you are no longer living as a married couple, despite being in the same house.
 Certain factors of the relationship also need be addressed in the affidavit such as the financial, household and social aspects, including the nature or existence of a sexual relationship between the parties.